twpayne/chezmoi/assets/chezmoi.io/docs/reference/command-line-flags/global.md

 ## `--no-tty`

-Do not attempt to get a TTY to read input and passwords.
+Do not attempt to get a TTY for prompts.
 Instead, read them from stdin.

 ## `-o`, `--output` *filename*